fhiso/legacy-format/data-model.md

 Every structures consists of the following components:

 Tag
-:   A string defining the structure's subtype, which is a string matching the regular expression `[A-Za-z0-9_]+`.
+:   A string defining the structure's subtype.
+    The tag MUST match the regular expression `[A-Za-z0-9_]+`.

     Every structure has a tag.
     It is RECOMMENDED that tags either be taken from tags listed in [Concrete Types](#ConcreteTypes) or contain at least one underscore (U+005F, `_`).